 WHAT STYLE IS YOUR HOME?

 Take some time to think about the architecture of your home.
 Is it Traditional?
 Contemporary?
 Ranch Style?
 For those of you who don’t know I’ll provide tips on that down the road.
 Then consider the interiors and take note of fixtures, finishes, or furnishings that are in conflict with the style flow.
+Now, there is a chance that some of you might say "my house is traditional, but I prefer modern".
+That's okay!
+Aim for a "sleek and simple" version of traditional.
 Whether you have sights of remodeling or just occasionally like to tweak your surroundings, think about what the house wants to be, and with each change you make strive to further develop the core style of the home.